Mango, Pineapple, Coconut, Lime, Mint

-You can blend your smoothies with almost any liquid of your choice – we recommend using 200ml apple juice, but for a lower GI option you could use coconut water, almond or oat milk, half water/half juice, pineapple juice, or even a mix of water and Greek yoghurt.
-There’s a handy little chart here showing you which juice is the best option for each flavour.
+You can blend your smoothies with almost any liquid of your choice – we recommend using 200ml apple juice for a super delicious drink, but for a lower GI option you could use coconut water, almond or oat milk, half water/half juice, pineapple juice, or even a mix of water and Greek yoghurt.
+For Coco Loco, we like pineapple juice or coconut water.

-How big are the sachets, and the blended portion?
+How big are the sachets, and the blended smoothie?

 Each smoothie sachet is 140g, and after blending with 200ml liquid you will get a 12oz smoothie.
 That’s a standard UK size, the same as you’ll get in a café.
 We find it’s a large-ish portion for an adult, or two smaller portions for kids.
-Each smoothie has its own ‘nutritionals’ section – for example, see Pash n Shoot here – which gives you the calories per 100g and all the other info you might need.
+Each smoothie has its own ‘nutritionals’ section – have a look at the pink/red table in the previous sections which gives you the calories per 100g and all the other info you might need.

 How long can I keep my smoothies for?